EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Details of Experiments

 \subsection{Details of View-GRPO training}

-To generate video reasoning data, we design a prompt as shown in Fig.~\ref{fig: prompt_for_temporal_verification} and~\ref{fig: prompt_for_video_reasoning_generation}.
+To generate View30K, we design prompts in Fig.~\ref{fig: prompt_for_temporal_verification} and~\ref{fig: prompt_for_video_reasoning_generation} for each task.
 We sample frames every 1 second (\ie, 1 FPS) from videos and give them to GPT-5.
 We perform batch processing using GPT-API, and it involves less than 1 day for 3.6k videos.
 Additionally, the model fails to generate reasoning data for 0.3k videos, and a total of 3.3k with 61k reasoning for each task remains.

-For training, we set the max pixels for video processing as $14 \times 16 \times 16$.
-We use the AdamW optimizer with a learning rate of 1e-6 and set the batch size to 8, 1 batch for each GPU.
+For training, we set the max pixels for video processing to 2.8 M. We use the AdamW optimizer with a learning rate of 1e-6 and set the batch size to 8, 1 batch for each GPU.
+We set $\lambda$ as 0.7 in the reasoning reward.